 Mobility Carts & Medical Care

-Partnering with Mobility Worldwide in Leighton, IA, we distribute P.E.T.
-(Personal Energy Transportation) Carts to give mobility to the lame.
+Partnering with Mobility Worldwide in Leighton, IA, we distribute Mobility Carts to give freedom and dignity to the lame.
 These hand-cranked devices are built to withstand the difficult dirt roads in Haiti.
-P.E.T.s bring these once isolated people some independence and allow them to become more active members of their communities.
+Mobility Carts bring these once-isolated people some independence and allow them to become more active members of their communities.